-'Disclosures by councillors' return
+'Disclosures by councillors and designated persons' return

-- 1. The pecuniary interests and other matters to be disclosed in this return are prescribed by schedule 1 of the Model Code of Conduct for Local Councils in NSW. - 2.
-If this is the first return you have been required to lodge with the general manager after becoming a councillor, do not complete Parts C, D and I of the return.
-All other parts of the return should be completed with appropriate information based on your circumstances at the return date, that is, the date on which you became a councillor. - 3.
-If you have previously lodged a return with the general manager and you are completing this return for the purposes of disclosing a new interest that was not disclosed in the last return you lodged with the general manager, you must complete all parts of the return with appropriate information for the period from 30 June of the previous financial year or the date on which you became a councillor (whichever is the later date), to the return date which is the date you became aware of the new interest to be disclosed in your updated return. - 4.
+- The pecuniary interests and other matters to be disclosed in this return are prescribed by Schedule 1 of the Model Code of Conduct for Local Councils in NSW (the Model Code of Conduct). - 2.
+If this is the first return you have been required to lodge with the general manager after becoming a councillor or designated person, do not complete Parts C, D and I of the return.
+All other parts of the return should be completed with appropriate information based on your circumstances at the return date, that is, the date on which you became a councillor or designated person. - 3.
+If you have previously lodged a return with the general manager and you are completing this return for the purposes of disclosing a new interest that was not disclosed in the last return you lodged with the general manager, you must complete all parts of the return with appropriate information for the period from 30 June of the previous financial year or the date on which you became a councillor or designated person, (whichever is the later date), to the return date which is the date you became aware of the new interest to be disclosed in your updated return. - 4.
 If you have previously lodged a return with the general manager and are submitting a new return for the new financial year, you must complete all parts of the return with appropriate information for the 12-month period commencing on 30 June of the previous year to 30 June this year. - 5.
-This form must be completed using block letters or typed. - 6.
-If there is insufficient space for all the information you are required to disclose, you must attach an appendix which is to be properly identified and signed by you. - 7.
+This form must be completed using block letters or typed.

+- 6. If there is insufficient space for all the information you are required to disclose, you must attach an appendix which is to be properly identified and signed by you. - 7.
 If there are no pecuniary interests or other matters of the kind required to be disclosed under a heading in this form, the word "NIL" is to be placed in an appropriate space under that heading.